Chris2087/rdx/README.md

 # rdx

-Experience-driven R&D is a framework for supportting R&D delivery value through experience-driven mechanisms.
+rdx is a framework for supportting R&D delivery value through experience-driven mechanisms.
 It consists of three main components:

 1. Mechanisms
 2. KPIs